 My great-grandfather used to work for the railroad in Livingston.
 Can you help me get more information on him?
 The NP once employed thousands of people in Livingston way back when, in fact most of the workforce of the entire town, and they discarded a lot of records just as people do today, especially around the time of the merger, although we do have a few shops staff group photos in our displays.
 Your best sources might be the Minnesota Historical Society or getting suggestions from the Northern Pacific Railway Historic Association (nprha.org); the Yellowstone Gateway Museum (222-4184) also has just a little more info too.

 Google says your museum is open, but it doesn't look like it For all its other great sophistications, they seem to struggle with the concept of seasonal operations.
 The best they let us do is append a comment ourselves into that business page.
 Their listings are correct for the museum during the summer, but not when exhibits are down during the off-season.
 We do have office hours, typically 10-4, during the rest of the year, but the exhibits go up usually in late spring.
-Please not that in 2020 museum opening day will be pushed back for the COVID-19 situation pending review by state authorities.
+Please not that in 2020 museum hours in consideration of reduced volunteers/resources with the COVID-19 situation are Wed-Sat 10-5.

 I'm interested in presenting at your next Festival of the Arts.
 How do I get in?
 If you guarantee you do your own fine arts or crafts (no imports, etc.), call us to get on the mailing list for the applications, which normally go out around mid-March or so.
 If you used to get the form and don't now, we use a bulk mailing permit to send those, and the postal service does not normally return those for address corrections, meaning you forgot to tell us you moved or changed your address, so you'll need to advise us directly to receive them again.
 We do recommend not letting the applications go for too long however.
 Our Arts Festival page is here.